ibrahimibrahimov/ibrahimibrahimov.github.io/_pages/about.md

 Research Interests:
 ----
-My research interests span speech synthesis, speech production, and data acquisition techniques geared towards advancing SSI.
+My research interests span speech synthesis, speech production, and data acquisition techniques in the field of SSI.
 This webpage serves as a hub for all my publications and knowledge-sharing posts, providing a glimpse into my PhD journey.

 Feel free to explore my works, and don't hesitate to reach out for collaborations or discussions.